 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 The Ballard School District (BSD) is an elementary district in Santa Barbara County, serving a rural community in grades TK-6.
-The district is a single school, school district with a current enrollment of 106 students.
-Among these, 10 are socio-economically disadvantaged, 100 are white, 23 are Hispanic, and 13 are students with disabilities.
-The district has no English learners (ELs) or foster youth.
+The district is a single school, school district with a current enrollment of 113 students.
+Among these, 10 are socio-economically disadvantaged, 100 are white, 14 are Hispanic, and 11 are students with disabilities.
+The district has one English learner (EL) but no foster youth currently.